 David also explores ways to invest in the India stock market utilizing both passive and active strategies.
 India ETFs have done well, with an average return rate of 7% over the past five years.
 While there has been some immediate volatility, the results in the long-run look favorable.
 Listen to the full episode for a deeper exploration of what firms and stocks to consider when investing in India.

-David encourages listeners to consider India as one piece of their global and emerging markets exposure.
+David encourages listeners to consider India as one piece of their global and emerging market exposure.
 The economy is growing and expected to be the fastest emerging market in the world over the next couple of decades.
 The democratic elections may increase the volatility of the market, but the outcome of the election will be announced on May 23rd.
-Be sure to listen the whole way through for an insightful look at what makes India a judicious option—and what uncertainties to consider.
+Be sure to listen to the whole way through for an insightful look at what makes India a judicious option—and what uncertainties to consider.

 - [0:18] What others are saying about Indian investments.

 - [1:53] How India’s culture influences its investing.